Openet-Labs/machine-learning/auto-scaling/README.md

 ## Running
+###Start the use case
-Edit the `runAutoScaling.sh` file which can be found in the bin folder and set `SPARK_HOME` to the path of your local Apache Spark installation,
+Edit the `runAutoScaling.sh` file which can be found in the bin folder and set `SPARK_HOME` to reflect the path of your local Apache Spark installation,
 example:

     SPARK_HOME=/home/openet/enigma/spark/spark-1.6.1-bin-hadoop2.6